George Philip Farran

 George Philip Farran (1876–1949) was an Irish zoologist.
 He was an expert on Copepoda.

 Farran initially worked in the National Museum and in the Royal Dublin Society's Fishery Survey.
-He was appointed Assistant Naturalist with the Department of Agriculture & Technical Instruction Fisheries Branch in 1901, and became an Inspector in 1909 and in 1938 Chief Inspector.
+He was appointed Assistant Naturalist with the Fisheries Branch of the Department of Agriculture and Technical Instruction for Ireland in 1901, and became an Inspector in 1909 and in 1938 Chief Inspector.

 Personal life and education

 He was born on 21 November 1876 at Templeogue, the son of Edmond Chomley Farran and his wife Anne Hume Ryan; his father, who was independently wealthy, died in 1881.
 He attended the school at Rathmines run by Charles William Benson, an enthusiast for natural history, and entered the Trinity College, Dublin, law school in 1895.
 Later he graduated in Natural Science winning the Gold Medal of the subject for his class.

 Farran's studies of marine wildlife began at the Marine Laboratory in Ballynakill with a small group of scientists gathered by Ernest William Lyons Holt, in 1898.
 It focused on marine biological issues of the fishery.
 Farran joined the Department of Agriculture and Technical Instruction in 1900.
 He became Inspector of Fisheries in 1910, when Holt was promoted.

 During World War I, Farran served in the King's (Liverpool) Regiment.
 He was in Egypt and Palestine, and left the army in 1919.
 In 1920 he married Georgina Margaret Craig, and they had a son and a daughter.

 In 1938 Farran was promoted to Chief Inspector of Fisheries.
 He continued his work with the Department until his retirement in 1946.